solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 One of the advantages of Flexible Server is the large number of server parameters exposed by the service.
-Some important exposed parameters are listed below, but storage and compute tiers affect the possible parameter values.
-Consult the [Microsoft documentation][64] for more information.
+Some important exposed parameters are listed below, but storage and compute tiers affect the possible parameter values (such as `shared_buffers`).

+Since Azure Database for PostgreSQL is a managed database service, users are not provided host or OS access to view or modify configuration files such as `postgresql.conf`.
+The content of the file is automatically updated based on parameter changes in the Server Parameters page.

 Some parameters that cannot be configured at the server level can be configured at the connection level.
 Moreover, *dynamic* parameters can be changed without restarting the server, while modifying *static* parameters warrants a restart.

--   [log_bin_trust_function_creators] is enabled by default and indicates whether users can create triggers

--   [innodb_buffer_pool_size] indicates the size of the buffer pool, a cache for tables and indexes

-    > For this parameter, consult the [Microsoft documentation][64], as
-    > the database compute tier affects the parameter value range

--   [innodb_file_per_table] affects where table and index data are stored

 ### Tools to Set Server Parameters

 Standard Azure management tools, like the Azure portal, Azure CLI, and Azure PowerShell, allow for configuring server parameters.

--   [Use Azure portal to configure server parameters]
+-   [Use Azure portal to configure server parameters][Configure server parameters in Azure Database for PostgreSQL - Flexible Server via the Azure portal]
 -   [User Azure CLI to configure server parameters]

 ### Server Parameters best practices

-The server parameters below may provide performance improvements for an application workload; however, before modifying these values in production, verify that they yield performance improvements without compromising application stability.
+The server parameters `max_connections` and `work_mem` may provide performance improvements for an application workload; however, before modifying these values in production, verify that they yield performance improvements without compromising application stability.

--   Enable thread pooling by setting `thread_handling` to `pool-of-threads`.
-Thread pooling improves concurrency by serving connections through a pool of worker threads, instead of creating a new thread to serve each connection.
-Enabling thread pooling improves performance for transactional workloads, as connections are short-lived

-    -   The degree of concurrency is set through the `thread_pool_size` parameter
-    -   Only supported in PostgreSQL 8.0

-    ![This graph demonstrates the performance benefits of thread pooling for a Flexible Server instance.]

-    The graph above reflects the performance improvements of thread pooling for a 16 vCore, 64 GiB memory Flexible Server instance.
-The x-axis represents the number of connections, and the y-axis represents the number of queries served per second (QPS).
-Read the associated [Microsoft TechCommunity post] for more details

--   Enable InnoDB buffer pool warmup by setting `innodb_buffer_pool_dump_at_shutdown` to `ON`: InnoDB buffer pool warmup loads data files from disk after a restart and before receiving queries on that data.
-This change improves the latency of the first queries executed against the database after a restart, but it does increase the server's start-up time

-    -   Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
-    -   Learn more from the [Microsoft documentation][Best practices for optimal performance of your Azure Database for PostgreSQL Flexible Server]
+For more information on server parameters, reference [Server parameters in Azure Database for PostgreSQL - Flexible Server][65]. \## Caching

-## Caching

 Utilizing resources such as CPU, memory, disk (read/write access) and network can factor into how long an application request takes to